 ‘Leggatt J's insightful reflections on the fragility of human memory do serve as a beacon to any court seeking to navigate through a trial in which conflicting accounts are given of the same event by witnesses’.

 It therefore seems only par for the course that para 1.3 of the Appendix to Practice Direction 57AC now reads, as follows:

 Enshrining Gestmin through the CPR is just a small part of a major upheaval underway in the Business and Property Courts, on the matter of preparing witness statements for trial.

 For personal injury cases, which are not dealt with by the Chancery Division, nor the specialist courts of the Queen’s Bench Division, Gestmin has been (un)consciously adopted judges determining issues of fact on a regular basis.

-As such, extending the scope of CPR 57A.3 is not strictly necessary, but the wording of PD 57AC para 1.3 provides a useful reminder nonetheless, if ever the issue of depencence on human memory is called into question in any civil matter.
+As such, extending the scope of CPR 57A.3 is not strictly necessary, but the wording of para 1.3 of the Appendix to PD 57AC provides a useful reminder nonetheless, if ever the issue of depencence on human memory is called into question in any civil matter.